-The ketogenic diet is a low-carb, high-fat diet that resembles the Atkins and low-carb diets in many ways.
+The ketogenic diet is a low-carb, high-fat diet.
 It entails dramatically lowering carbohydrate consumption and substituting fat.
 This decrease in carbs causes the body to enter a metabolic condition known as ketosis.

 Your body becomes extremely good at burning fat for energy as this happens.
 It also causes fat to be converted to ketones in the liver, which can be used to provide energy to the brain.